Obtaining Your Medical Records for a Personal Injury Claim

 You Have a Right to Obtain Your Medical Records

-The Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) was enacted by the United States Congress and signed by President Bill Clinton in 1996.
-The HIPAA Privacy Rule establishes national standards to protect individuals’ medical records and other personal health information and applies to health plans, health care clearinghouses, and those health care providers that conduct certain health care transactions electronically.
+The Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) was enacted by the United States Congress and signed into law by President Bill Clinton in 1996.
+The HIPAA Privacy Rule establishes national standards to protect individuals’ medical records and other personal health information.
+It applies to health plans, health care clearinghouses, and those health care providers that conduct certain health care transactions electronically.

 HIPAA gives patients the right to obtain a copy of their medical records from any medical provider, with a few exceptions.